 Other Premium Brands Worth Considering

-stainless steel security screens isn't the only premium option.
+our premium range isn't the only premium option.
 Here are other well-regarded brands we install in Brisbane:

 Prowler Proof (ForceField)

 Uses a welded frame with no screws, rivets, or clamps visible.
 The mesh is tensioned within a one-piece welded aluminium frame.
 Clean aesthetic, strong warranty, and excellent impact resistance.
-Price similar to stainless steel security screens ($1,200–$2,200+ per door).
+Price similar to premium stainless steel screens ($1,200–$2,200+ per door).

 Amplimesh (SupaScreen)